 Goat Grazing Pilot Project

 In fall of 2018, the City enlisted some new helpers to battle buckthorn - goats!
-City council approved a pilot project in a two acre area at Civic Center Park to see if goats, along with other techniques, can help control buckthorn in savanna restoration projects.
+City council approved a three year pilot project in a two acre area at Civic Center Park to see if goats, along with other techniques, can help control buckthorn in savanna restoration projects.

 Frequently Asked Questions